jukefr/osjswowau/README.md

 ## 📝 Configuration
-If you have a good connection the default settings should work fine out of the box.
+The default settings should work out of the box for most people.

-Usually when encountering an error, a second or third retry should work.
+When encountering a timeout error, a second or third attempt at launching osjswowau should work.

-However if that is no the case then you might think about ajusting the configuration values.
+If not, you might need to adjust some configuration values.

-`__utils.js/schema` is used to validate the configuration and contains useful comments to explain the variables
+`__utils.js.schema` contains useful comments to explain the variables.

 ### ⚡️ CurseForge addons - https://www.curseforge.com/wow/addons
 CurseForge addon names go in `config.addons.curse`.